Preparation: Have proxy credentials ready

 curl -I http://example.com

-If using username/password authentication
+If using username and password authentication

 export http_proxy="http://USERNAME:PASSWORD@IP:PORT"